Words: Gentleman's Journal

 The box jump – beloved of CrossFit devotees though it may be – is often a circus trick, more representative of extreme hip flexibility than explosive strength, and also an easy way to scrape a shin.

 ‘Broad jump’ instead: from a standing start, take off and land on both feet together, aiming for distance and landing softly.
-While we’re on, you should also be able to vault a medium-sized gate: the Parkourist’s ‘lazy vault’ is your friend here.
+While we’re here, you should also be able to vault a medium-sized gate: the parkourist’s ‘lazy vault’ is your friend here.

 Can you get up from the floor, with minimal difficulty?

-By ‘minimal’, we really mean ‘Without using your hands or knees.’
-In a study of more than 2,000 ageing people, those best able to manage it had a lower incidence of all-cause mortality than less physically capable volunteers.
+By ‘minimal’, we really mean ‘without using your hands or knees.’
+In a study of more than 2,000 ageing people, those best able to manage it had a lower incidence of all-cause mortality than less successful volunteers.

-Assuming you can do this without difficult, spice it up by holding a weight plate in front of you – you’ll need new reserves of hip mobility and inventiveness to get up unaided.
+Assuming you can do this without difficulty, spice it up by holding a weight plate in front of you – you’ll need new reserves of hip mobility and inventiveness to get up unaided.

 Become a Gentleman’s Journal Member?